zq920320/codenvy/docs/README.md

 Performs a `codenvy stop` followed by a `codenvy start`, respecting `--pull`, `--force`, and `--offline`.

 ### `codenvy destroy`
 Deletes `/codenvy/config` and `/codenvy/instance`, including destroying all user workspaces, projects, data, and user database.
-If you provide `--force` then the confirmation warning will be skipped.
+If you pass `--quiet` then the confirmation warning will be skipped.

+If you have mounted the `:/cli` path, then we write the `cli.log` to your host directory.
+By default, this log is not destroyed in a `codenvy destroy` command so that you can maintain a record of all CLI executions.
+You can also have this file removed from your host by mounting `:/cli` and passing the `--cli` parameter to this command.

 ### `codenvy offline`
 Saves all of the Docker images that Codenvy requires into `/codenvy/backup/*.tar` files.
 Each image is saved as its own file.
 If the `backup` folder is available on a machine that is disconnected from the Internet and you start Codenvy with `--offline`, the CLI pre-boot sequence will load all of the Docker images in the `/codenvy/backup/` folder.